jagan-hazard/BASICS-IN-PYTHON-PROGRAMMING/README.md

   	- The various File Access Modes are,

   		r      ->  read only mode
-  		rb     ->  read in binary mode r+     ->  read and write mode rb+    ->  read and write mode in binary mode w      ->  write only mode	(overwite the file, if file exists. create a new file, if not exists)
+  		rb     ->  read in binary mode  (binary modes are used for handling files like image,exe format files) r+     ->  read and write mode rb+    ->  read and write mode in binary mode w      ->  write only mode	(overwite the file, if file exists. create a new file, if not exists)